 What Is Periodontal Disease?

-Unfortunately for many, periodontal disease can be a silent disease until it becomes quite advanced.
+Unfortunately for many, gum disease can be a silent disease until it becomes quite advanced.
 Signs and symptoms of periodontal disease include the following

 -Inflamed or tender gums that are red in color.